 Why Do We Need Black Maternal Health Week?

-Content warning: This post mentions maternal mortality
+Content warning: This post mentions maternal mortality.

 Here in America, Black mamas are nearly three times more likely to die during childbirth than white moms.
 And those disparities persist across all education levels and increase with maternal age.
 The worst part?
 Most pregnancy-related deaths are considered preventable.
 And it’s not just Black mamas who are suffering.
 Infants born to moms of color are at higher risk for death compared to those born to white folks, too, according to a 2020 report from the Kaiser Family Foundation.
-It’s no wonder the mothers of Black Mamas Matter Alliance founded Black Maternal Health Week (BMHW) five years ago.
+It’s no wonder the mothers of Black Mamas Matter Alliance founded Black Maternal Health Week (BMHW) six years ago.
 Change is needed—and the purpose of BMHW is to make that change happen through awareness, activism, and community-building.

 In honor of this year’s BMHW, Happiest Baby is hoping to do our part in raising awareness.
 To do that, we’re passing the mic to someone who’s working hard to support Black maternal health: Arielle Saturné, doula and founder of Trust Your Gut Birthing in Los Angeles.